ietf-wg-privacypass/base-drafts/draft-svaldez-pp-http-api.md

 }
 ~~~

-3. The Client then stores the associated configuration state under the
+3. The client then stores the associated configuration state under the
    corresponding ``server_origin``.

 (TODO: This might be mergable with key commitment retrieval if server_id